ChaimaBenAchiba/Simple_Task_Manager/README.md

 # 📝 Task-03: Simple Contact Management System

 Welcome to Task-03!
-This project is a Simple Contact Management System developed .
+This project is a Simple Contact Management System.
 With this system, we can easily store and manage contact information in a web-based application.

 ## Features